Clan Jardine: Origins of the clan

 The surname Jardine is derived from jardin which is French for garden or orchard.
 However the genealogist, Black, has suggested that this does not mean that they were gardeners, but that they resided near to a garden.

 The du Jardon family came over to England in 1066 with William the Conqueror.
 The name is first found in Scotland in charters to Kelso Abbey and Arbroath Abbey prior to 1153, when Wmfredus de Jardin appears as a witness.
 In about 1178 Humphrey de Jardin witnessed a charter by Robert Bruce to Arbroath Abbey.

 The name Jardine is also found in the form of de Gardinus and Patrick de Gardinus was chaplain to the Bishop of Glasgow during the early thirteenth century.
 Sir Humphrey de Gardino witnessed a registration of the lands of Annandale in 1245.

 Another variant of the name is found in the Ragman Rolls of 1296 where Jorden del Orchard appears rendering homage for his lands in Linlithgow to Edward I of England.

 The chiefly line of the Clan Jardine appears to have been established by the fourteenth century at Applegirth on the River Annan in Dumfriesshire.
 Their first stronghold was Spedlings Tower which was abandoned in the late seventeenth century.
 From there the family moved across the river to Jardine Hall.
 This was allegedly to escape the ghost of a miller who had been left to starve to death in the tower's dungeon.

-Y-DNA analysis informs us that the Clan Graham and the Clan Jardine share a male line ancestor, short before the two male lines got their Clan name.
+Y-DNA analysis informs us that the Clan Graham and the Clan Jardine share a male line ancestor, shortly before the two male lines got their Clan name.
 Both Jordan and Jardine surnames descent from the Jardine line.
 Since the closest Y-DNA matches are in the Middle East, another scenario for the etymology is possible: "du Jourdain" (from the Jordan river); "from" is used common in a relation to a recognizable city or river (see e.g. the Companions of William the Conqueror), less in relation to a common word like "garden".